What you must do to avoid harming badgers and when you’ll need a licence.

-- damage, destroy or block access to setts (even accidentally)
+- damage, destroy or block access to their setts

 - disturb badgers in setts

-- deliberately introduce a dog into a sett
+- deliberately send or intentionally allow a dog into a sett

-- possess, sell or offer for sale a live badger
+- have or sell a badger, or offer a live badger for sale

-- possess or control a dead badger or parts of a badger (if unlawfully obtained)
+- have or possess a dead badger or parts of a badger (if you got it illegally)

-- mark or attach a device to a badger
+- mark or attach a marking device to a badger

 Activities that can harm badgers